The Leading Suppliers of Architectural Glass Pick Their Top 10 Buildings

 #3 W Barcelona, Barcelona, Spain

 Designed by Ricardo Bofill this stunning five star hotel in Barcelona dominates the skyline standing at 325ft tall.
-Located next to the port the glass building allows for plenty of light to flood in and allows guest to enjoy the superb sea views.
+Located next to the port the architectural glass building allows for plenty of light to flood in and allows guest to enjoy the superb sea views.

 #2 Basque Health Department Headquarters, Bilbao, Spain